Competition

 Photography

-Grab your phone and take a photo, selfie or short video with a favorite exhibit here at the museum.
+Grab your phone and take a photo, selfie, or short video of your favorite exhibit here at the museum.

 Step 2